python/cpython/Doc/howto/logging-cookbook.rst

 .. currentmodule:: logging.config

-Customising handlers with :func:`dictConfig`
+Customizing handlers with :func:`dictConfig`
 --------------------------------------------

-There are times when you want to customise logging handlers in particular ways, and if you use :func:`dictConfig` you may be able to do this without subclassing.
+There are times when you want to customize logging handlers in particular ways, and if you use :func:`dictConfig` you may be able to do this without subclassing.
 As an example, consider that you may want to set the ownership of a log file.
 On POSIX, this is easily done using :func:`shutil.chown`, but the file handlers in the stdlib don't offer built-in support.
-You can customise handler creation using a plain function such as::
+You can customize handler creation using a plain function such as::

     def owned_file_handler(filename, mode='a', encoding=None, owner=None):